cjlee112/pygr/doc/rest/reference/coordinator.rst

    and requests for different server objects on the same XMLRPC server will share the same :class:`XMLRPCClient` connection.
 It is simply used as follows:
-   ``get_connection(url,name)``, where ``url`` is the URL of the XMLRPC server, and ``name" is the name of the server object you wish to access.
+   ``get_connection(url,name)``, where ``url`` is the URL of the XMLRPC server, and ``name`` is the name of the server object you wish to access.
    For example::

       myclient = coordinator.get_connection('http://leelab.mbi.ucla.edu:5000','ucsc17')